flatiron-school/FLEX-fundamentals-instructors/Python/python_basics2/readme.md

-## Fundamentals: Python Basics 1
+## Fundamentals: Python Basics 2

-Link to Session for students: [Python Basics part 1](https://github.com/learn-co-students/FLEX-fundamentals-students/blob/main/Python/python_basics1/python_basics1.ipynb)
+Link to Session for students: [Python Basics part 2](https://github.com/learn-co-students/FLEX-fundamentals-students/blob/main/Python/python_basics2/python_basics2.ipynb)

-Link to Session solutions: [Python Basics Part 1 solutions](https://github.com/flatiron-school/FLEX-fundamentals-instructors/blob/main/Python/python_basics1/solutions_python_basics1.ipynb)
+Link to Session solutions: [Python Basics Part 2 solutions](https://github.com/flatiron-school/FLEX-fundamentals-instructors/blob/main/Python/python_basics2/solutions_python_basics2.ipynb)

-Student Exit Ticket Responses: [Exit Ticket](https://docs.google.com/forms/d/1KMX6Jc9OD_D03sRv0OR9GVXcFpXBzn1s54DOd7onemU/edit?usp=sharing)
+Student Exit Ticket Responses: [Exit Ticket](https://docs.google.com/forms/d/1dS76o162Wu2gsIsiBSZtHMcpIcZUEMJa1dyhMs2UEbY/edit?usp=sharing)

 ## Learning Goals
-1. Download data from the internet
+1. load data from disk
-2. Use string methods to:
+2. determine length of a string
-  1. View text
-  2. Find substrings
-  3. Index and slice text
+3. split and count words in a string
-  4. Replace text
-3. Save files to disk
+4. create a dictionary
+  1. loop over a list
+  2. update a dictionary
+  3. use a conditional statement
+  4. return items in a dictionary as a list of tuples
+5. sort a list of tuples by second element
+6. create a simple graph with matplotlib

 Session Outline/Plan
 Students guide instructor on using basic python functions and methods to download, clean, and slice a text file, then save it to local disk.